 How long have we been ignoring the facts?
 Dr. Niels Finsen was awarded the Nobel Prize for treating patients with arc light and sunshine (UVB) in 1903.

 Author’s Note: I originally wrote this article in the fall of 2005.
 Since that time my health has continued to improve with no more medical procedures and no meds.
 My height has stabilized at about 6’-2”.
-I have also gotten off of a CPAP for sleep apnea.
-My PCP tells me I now have the health of a 25 year old and that is not bad for a 55 year old man.
-There has been much new research in the area of vitamin D3 and you should spend time at the Vitamin D Council website to see what is new.
+I have also gotten off a CPAP for sleep apnea.
+My PCP tells me I now have the health of a 25-year-old and that is not bad for a 56-year-old man.
+There has been much new research in vitamin D3 and you should spend time at the Vitamin D Council website to see what is new.
 If you decide to supplement, please do so with your doctor’s care and direct him to the CME (continued medical education) at the Vitamin D Council website under publications.
 Health is wonderful! -January 29, 2007